unknownbrackets/maxcso/README.md

 Larger block sizes than the default will help compression, in the range of 2-3%.
 However, the files may not be compatible with some software.
 For example, [PPSSPP][] versions released after 2014-10-26 will support larger block sizes.

+LZ4's compression ratios aren't as good, but it decompresses faster.
+It can sometimes beat deflate in compression ratio, and CSO v2 allows them to be mixed.

 Speed